maharmstone/btrfs/README.md

 Administrator's rights, cd into the driver directory where the inf file is, and use the pnputil.exe command like this:

-> pnputil /a /i btrfs.inf
+> pnputil.exe /add-driver btrfs.inf /subdirs /install /reboot

 ( Micorsoft Docs: https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/pnputil-command-syntax )